Post-Rezdiffra MASH Drug Discovery: Preclinical Strategy

 5. Preclinical Benchmark Design

-For preclinical MASH studies starting 2026 and beyond, including Resmetirom as a positive control is effectively mandatory.
+For preclinical MASH studies starting 2026 and beyond, including Resmetirom as a positive control has become a widely adopted industry benchmark (a practical comparator standard, not a regulatory requirement).

 5.1 Recommended Models and Expected Resmetirom Response